calamont/blog/ddd_ideas.md

 <figure>
 ![](images/ddd_clean_architecture.png)
-<figcaption>An illustration of the Ports and Adapters architecture.
+<figcaption>An illustration of the Ports and Adapters architecture, where arrows point in the direction of dependency.
+If needed, we can easily change our datastore from PostgreSQL to MongoDB.
 Inbound and outbound ports don't only interface with APIs and databases.
 This is only an example.</figcaption>
 </figure>

 What's wrong with a simple three-layer architecture, with a presentation, application, and data-access layer?
 If done well, nothing.
 But, particularly if combined with an object-relational mapping (ORM) framework, it can enable developers to take shortcuts.
 These reduce the maintainability of the project over its life.
 For example, with the ORM classes it is possible for the presentation layer to directly interact with the database.
 And a lazy developer might choose to do this for a simple CRUD operation, instead of passing data unnecessarily through the application layer.
 Over time, such a shortcut might occur for another reason.
 And then again, and again.
 The result is logic spread over all the layers of your application, defeating the original purpose of the layered architecture.